jts/nanopolish/README.md

 ```
 nanopolish extract: extract reads in FASTA or FASTQ format from a directory of FAST5 files
-nanopolish eventalign: align signal-level events to k-mers of a reference genome
+nanopolish call-methylation: predict genomic bases that may be methylated
 nanopolish variants: detect SNPs and indels with respect to a reference genome
-nanopolish methyltest: call methylation
 nanopolish variants --consensus: calculate an improved consensus sequence for a draft genome assembly
+nanopolish eventalign: align signal-level events to k-mers of a reference genome
 ```

-## Analysis workflows
+## Analysis workflow examples

-The two main uses of nanopolish are to calculate an improved consensus sequence for a draft genome assembly, and to find SNPs and indels with respect to a reference genome.

 ### Computing a new consensus sequence for a draft assembly